-- the history and philosophy of public health as well as its core values, concepts and functions across the globe and in society - the basic concepts, methods and tools of public health data collection, use and analysis and why evidence-based approaches are an essential part of public health practice - the concepts of population health, and the basic processes, approaches and interventions that identify and address the major health-related needs and concerns of populations - the underlying science of human health and disease, including opportunities for promoting and protecting health across the life course - the socioeconomic, behavioral, biological, environmental and other factors that impact human health and contribute to health disparities - the fundamental concepts and features of project implementation, including planning, assessment and evaluation - the fundamental characteristics and organizational structures of the US health system as well as the differences between systems in other countries - basic concepts of legal, ethical, economic and regulatory dimensions of health care and public health policy and the roles, influences and responsibilities of the different agencies and branches of government - basic concepts of public health-specific communication, including technical and professional writing and the use of mass media and electronic technology
+- 2. the foundations of biological and life sciences - 3. the history and philosophy of public health as well as its core values, concepts, and functions across the globe and in society - 4. the basic concepts, methods, and tools of public health data collection, use, and analysis and why evidence-based approaches are an essential part of public health practice - 5. the concepts of population health, and the basic processes, approaches and interventions that identify and address the major health-related needs and concerns of populations - 6. the underlying science of human health and disease, including opportunities for promoting and protecting health across the life course - 7. the socioeconomic, behavioral, biological, environmental, and other factors that impact human health and contribute to health disparities - 8. the fundamental concepts and features of project implementation, including planning, assessment, and evaluation - 9. the fundamental characteristics and organizational structures of the U.S. health system as well as the differences between systems in other countries - 10. basic concepts of legal, ethical, economic, and regulatory dimensions of health care and public health policy and the roles, influences, and responsibilities of the different agencies and branches of government - 11. basic concepts of public health-specific communication, including technical and professional writing and the use of mass media and electronic technology

-If the school or program intends to prepare students for a specific credential, the curriculum must also address the areas of instruction required for credential eligibility (eg, CHES).
+If the school or program intends to prepare students for a specific credential, the curriculum must also address the areas of instruction required for credential eligibility (e.g., CHES).

-- 1) Provide a matrix, in the format of Template D10-1, that indicates the courses/experience(s) that ensure that students are exposed to each of the domains indicated.
-Template D10-1 requires the school or program to identify the learning experiences that introduce and reinforce each domain.
-Include a footnote with the template that provides the school or program's definition of "introduced" and "covered." (self-study document) - 2) Include the most recent syllabus from each course listed in Template D10-1, or written guidelines, such as a handbook, for any required experience(s) listed in Template D10-1 that do not have a syllabus. (electronic resource file) - 3) If applicable, assess strengths and weaknesses related to this criterion and plans for improvement in this area. (self-study document)
+- Provide a matrix, in the format of Template D9-1, that indicates the courses/experience(s) that ensure that students are exposed to each of the domains indicated.
+Template D9-1 requires the school or program to identify the learning experiences that introduce and cover each domain.
+Include a footnote with the template that provides the school or program's definition of "introduced" and "covered." (self-study document) - 2) Include the most recent syllabus from each course listed in Template D9-1, or written guidelines, such as a handbook, for any required experience(s) listed in Template D9-1 that do not have a syllabus. (electronic resource file) - 3) If applicable, assess strengths and weaknesses related to this criterion and plans for improvement in this area. (self-study document)

-D11.
+D10.
 Public Health Bachelor's Degree Foundational Competencies